NavonaAINavonaAI

 Shopper behavior varies significantly by day of week.
 Running for less than a week can skew results based on which days happen to fall in your test window.
 A two-week minimum captures at least two full weekly cycles.

-Low-traffic stores benefit most from the volume-based termination rule — set a target sample size rather than a fixed duration, so the experiment runs until you have enough data regardless of how long that takes.
+Low-traffic stores are better served by the volume-based termination rule — set a target sample size instead of planning to stop on a date, so the experiment runs until the data is there rather than ending on an arbitrary day.

 Test One Variable at a Time